The phenomenological cornucopia of SU(3) exotica: Sextets at the LHC

 \subsection{Constraining color sextets at LHC}

 As we have seen, color-sextet particles can be produced at the LHC singly and in pairs, sometimes in association with leptons and bosons.
 They will subsequently decay to a variety of two or more SM particles.
-Many of these decay products will hadronize in a detector, ultimately producing final states with possibly large jet multiplicities, but most final states also involve leptons and electrically neutral bosons.
-This rich phenomenology makes these models ripe for exploration at the LHC, but most of the important signatures are fringe cases that have not been directly targeted by either experimental collaboration.
-In this discussion, we enumerate the most interesting signatures worthy of future study.
-First, however, we examine the single conventional signal with existing constraints and map some experimental results onto our EFT parameter space.
+Many of these decay products will hadronize in a detector, ultimately producing final states with possibly large jet multiplicities, possibly accompanied by leptons and electrically neutral bosons.
+This rich phenomenology makes color-sextet models ripe for exploration at the LHC, and indeed a small subset of these models, mostly corresponding to the top row of \hyperref[t8]{Table VIII}, have received attention in the literature \cite{Han_2010,Han_2010_2,PhysRevD.77.011701,PhysRevD.87.115019}.

+However, most of the important signatures generated by the example models \eqref{sFmodel} and \eqref{sSmodel} are fringe cases that have not been directly targeted by either experimental collaboration.
+This ability to evade LHC searches by producing exotic signatures is typical of our expanded color-sextet catalog; \emph{viz}.
+Tables \hyperref[t8]{VIII} and \hyperref[t9]{IX}.
+In this discussion, we enumerate the most interesting signatures worthy of future study, which in principle arise both from leading-order color-sextet decays to SM particles \cite{CMS:2018s1,ext_2018} and from sextet loop contributions to meson-antimeson mixing \cite{PhysRevD.87.115019}.